Jeffrey I. Mechanick, MD

 Icahn School of Medicine at Mount Sinai

 Dr. Mechanick is frequently consulted by the cardiac surgeons and intensivists of the Mitral Valve Repair Reference Center at The Mount Sinai Hospital to optimize control of blood sugar.
-Recent scientific studies have demonstrated that in patients with or without diabetes, optimal control of blood sugar, especially after heart surgery in the intensive care unit, is associated with better wound healing and improved outcomes.
-At Mount Sinai, heart surgery patients are routinely managed with a safe, state-of-the-art intravenous insulin protocol to optimally control blood sugar and nutritional status.
+Scientific studies have demonstrated that in patients with or without diabetes, optimal control of blood sugar, especially after heart surgery in the intensive care unit, is associated with better wound healing and improved outcomes.
+At Mount Sinai, cardiovascular surgery patients are routinely managed with a safe, state-of-the-art intravenous insulin protocol to optimally control blood sugar and nutritional status.
 Dr. Mechanick manages this protocol as well as the transition to subcutaneous insulin, oral blood sugar medications, discontinuation of insulin, and nutritional therapies.
 In addition, Dr. Mechanick may be consulted when there are specific endocrine (hormonal), metabolic, or nutritional problems with heart surgery patients.
 Nutritional support is a very important component of the routine postoperative care of heart surgery patients at Mount Sinai.

 Curriculum Vitae: View PDF